Compound Poisson approximation for regularly varying fields with application to sequence alignment: Introduction

 \end{hypothesis}

 The lattice case is excluded for simplicity in the sequel.
-It is known to be conceptually similar, although technicaly more involved.
+It is known to be conceptually similar, although technically more involved.
 Note further that, like~\cite{dembo:karlin:zeitouni:1994} and~\cite{hansen:2006}, we consider only gapless local alignments.

 Denote by $\mu_A$ and $\mu_B$ the distributions of $A$ and $B$, respectively and assume for simplicity that $\mu_A(e),\,\mu_B(e) >0$ for each letter $e$ in the alphabet $E$.
-By Assumption~\ref{hypo:negative_drift} there exists the unique strictly positive solution $\ts$ of the Lundberg equation
+By Assumption~\ref{hypo:negative_drift} there exists a unique strictly positive solution $\ts$ of the Lundberg equation

 Let $\mus$ be the (exponentially tilted) probability measure on $E\times E$ given by

 For two probability measures $\mu$ and $\nu$ on a finite set $F$, denote by $H(\nu|\mu)$ the relative entropy of $\nu$ with respect to $\mu$, i.e.